Pulled rickshaw: Japan

 There are several theories about the invention of the rickshaw.
 Japan historian Seidensticker wrote of the theories:

 Though the origins of the rickshaw are not entirely clear, they seem to be Japanese, and of Tokyo specifically.
 The most widely accepted theory offers the name of three inventors, and gives 1869 as the date of invention.

-Starting in 1870, the Tokyo government issued a permission for Izumi Yosuke, Takayama Kosuke, and Suzuki Tokujiro to build and sell rickshaws.
+Starting in 1870, the Tokyo government issued permission for Izumi Yosuke, Takayama Kosuke, and Suzuki Tokujiro to build and sell rickshaws.
 By 1872, they became the main mode of transportation in Japan, with about 40,000 rickshaws in service.

 The rickshaw's popularity in Japan declined by the 1930s with the advent of automated forms of transportation, like automobiles and trains.
-After World War II, when gasoline and automobiles were scarce, they made a temporary come-back.
+After World War II, when gasoline and automobiles were scarce, they made a temporary comeback.
 The rickshaw tradition has stayed alive in Kyoto and Tokyo's geisha districts only for tourists as well as in other tourist places.
-The tradition completely disappeared once, but a few people revived jinrikisha (human-powered rickshaws) for tourists in the 1970s-1980s and the rickshaws became popular as a tourism resource in the 2000s.
+The tradition completely disappeared once, but a few people revived jinrikisha (human-powered rickshaws) for tourists in the 1970s-1980s, and the rickshaws became popular as a tourism resource in the 2000s.
 The modern rickshaw men are a kind of tourist guide, who take their clients to some tourist spots and explain about them.
 Many of them are part-time working students and athletes who like running or exchanging cultures.